Pan Roasted White Asparagus à la Flamande

-The season for these delicious white asparagus is coming to an end.
-But we were lucky, we got hold of some yesterday and we decided to make a classic with it.
+The season of white asparagus starts in April and runs through to June.
+We were lucky, we got hold of some yesterday and we decided to make a classic with it.

 White or green they come from the same plant but the white asparagus grow underground.
 Once the tips break the surface, they are harvested to avoid sunlight turning them green.